 MyFitnessPal isn’t a fitness app in the exercise sense, but it can help with weight management and calorie counting.
 It allows you to track the foods you eat and see how they match your weight loss goals.

 The system has a nifty graph of your weight, telling you how you’ve done over time.
-It’s simple but requires a bit of user input.
+It’s simple but requires a bit of user input to get the best use out of it.

 - There's an extensive library of foods to choose from.